savonet/book/workflow.md

 #### Casting without ice

-If you want to quickly test Icecast output without going through the hassle of setting up an Icecast server, you can use the `output.harbor` operator.
+If you want to quickly test Icecast output without going through the hassle of setting up an Icecast server, you can use the `output.harbor` operator which will use Liquidsoap's internal webserver _harbor_.
 It will make Liquidsoap start a server which behave like Icecast would, and it is as simple as this:

 ```{.liquidsoap include="liq/output.harbor.liq" from=2}
 ```